Season: Late-April – Late-Sept | Lake Size: 277 acres

 By some accounts, Mineral Lake is one of the best trout fishing lakes in Western Washington.
 It receives a healthy number of plants in the springtime and is usually listed as one of the top picks by the Washington State Department of Fish and Wildlife for the annual Lowland Lakes Opener in April.

-Access: Go north from the town of Mineral 0.3 miles on west side of lake to boat ramp and parking.
+Access: Go north from the town of Mineral 0.3 miles on the west side of the lake to boat ramp and parking.